Numerical approximation of McKean-Vlasov SDEs via stochastic gradient descent: Introduction

 \section{Introduction}

-{In this work, we propose a novel technique of numerically approximating the solution of a class of McKean-Vlasov stochastic differential equations (MV-SDEs) using stochastic gradient descent (SGD).
+{In this work, we propose a novel technique for numerically approximating the solution of a class of McKean-Vlasov stochastic differential equations (MV-SDEs) using stochastic gradient descent (SGD).
 We cast the solution of the MV-SDEs as the fixed point of a certain functional for which we find the solution via minimizing a related objective function.
 As the possible domain is infinite-dimensional, we look for an approximation to the true solution in a finite-dimensional domain via the method of SGD.
 We show that the approximation in the finite-dimensional domain approaches the true solution in the limit.

-Typically, the solution of an MV-SDE is approximated via an $N$-dimensional interacting particle system (IPS) and it is well-known, via the so-called ``propagation of chaos'' {results (e.g. \cite{Sznitman91, meleard1996asymptotic})}, that the empirical law of the interacting particle system converges to the law of the MV-SDE as $N \to \infty$.
+{ MV-SDEs play an important role in a variety of fields, including, but not limited to, kinetic theory of gases and plasmas \cite{Cattiaux2008PTRFP-Probabilisticapproach,bernou2024uniform}, chemotaxis modelling \cite{suzuki2005Book}, population dynamics including crowd \cite{faure2019Book} and pedestrian \cite{MR3735068} dynamics, machine learning (ML) \cite{carmona2021convergence,carmona2022convergence}, finance and optimal control \cite{CarmonaDelarue_book_I}, quantum mechanics \cite{Golse2016meanFieldAndQuantumMechanics}, and mean-field games \cite{CarmonaDelarue_book_I}.} Typically, the solution of an MV-SDE is approximated via an $N_0$-dimensional interacting particle system (IPS) and it is well-known, via the so-called ``propagation of chaos'' {results (e.g. \cite{Sznitman91, meleard1996asymptotic})}, that the empirical law of the interacting particle system converges to the law of the MV-SDE as $N_0 \to \infty$.
 Numerically, one can then use time-discretization and simulation to obtain accurate approximate solutions of the MV-SDE via the IPS (\cite{bossytalay1997,anto:koha:02,tala:vail:03}).
-The applicability of this approach, has been recently extended across a variety of settings under varying regularity and growth assumptions on its coefficients, see for example, \cite{haji2018multilevel}, \cite{sun2017ito}, \cite{chen2021SSM},\cite{chen2022euler}, \cite{biswas2022explicit}.
+The applicability of this approach, has been recently extended across a variety of settings under varying regularity and growth assumptions on its coefficients, see for example, \cite{haji2018multilevel}, \cite{sun2017ito}, \cite{chen2021SSM},\cite{chen2022euler}, \cite{biswas2022explicit}, \cite{MR4860959}, \cite{MR4908784}, \cite{yuanping2024explicit}, \cite{soni2025tamed}.